Winterstarf/IntegralApp/README.md

-# My integral-calculating app for a school assignment
 * Works on .NET 4.7.2 framework
 * Doesn't really have much exception handlers as: 1. i don't care and 2. i'm reaaaaallly lazy to implement these uwu